gvelim/CSX0003RUST/csx3/src/merge_sequencial_access.md

 # Sequential access against multiple slice segments
 A `VirtualSlice` is composed out of one or more slice segments, adjacent to memory or not, and enables transparently operating over them.

-The virtualslice operates in two mode.
+The virtual slice operates in two modes.
 Adjacent and non-adjacent.

-It solves the following needs:
+It addresses the following needs:

 * Need to access two or more slices as a single continuous one
 * Need to use memory efficiently for cases where such slices are adjacent in memory